marcopennekamp/lore/specification/expressions.md

 ##### Cond

 The `cond` expression is more suitable than an `if` expression when many cases are involved.
-A `cond` case consists of a condition and a single top-level expression.
-The `true => ...` case simulates an `else` branch.
-Any case after the `true` case will be disregarded at run time, but may influence the result type of the `cond` expression.
+A `cond` case consists of a condition and a body, which is a single top-level expression.
+A `cond` expression evaluates to the body of the first case whose condition is true.

+The `true => ...` case simulates an `else` branch and is called the *total* case.
+A total case is optional, but it must always be the last case.
+If omitted, the "else" branch of the `cond` evaluates to `()` (unit).

 ```
 cond
   condition1 => tle1
   condition2 => tle2
   ...
+  true => tlen
 end
 ```